telefonicaid/fiware-orion/doc/manuals/devel/cookbook.md

 **Remember**:

+* Boolean CLI parameters can only take two possible values: `true` or `false`.
+  No value is added on command line,
+  just the option itself, e.g.:
+  `-fg`
+  As opposed to
+  `-port <port number>`

 * There are no minimum/maximum values for string (doesn't make much sense, does it?), so PaNL is always used for strings.
 * The second item in the PaArgument must be a pointer, so if not a string (a char vector is a pointer),